All of us can use a little help managing money better. The best personal finance software provides that “second set of eyes.”

 - Cost: free, $9.95 or $19.95 per month

-PocketSmith tracks your spending, builds a budget and shows your upcoming bills in a calendar view.
+PocketSmith is a personal finance software that tracks your spending, builds a budget and shows your upcoming bills in a calendar view.
 Plus, you can track your net worth like you can in Personal Capital.

 With a paid plan, you can predict your financial health for up to 30 years.
 There are a couple of other reasons to consider one of PocketSmith’s paid plans.
 The free plan only lets you connect two banks, and you have to manually categorize each transaction.